-(For more suggestions on finding articles, see the Article Case Studies tab above.)
+For more suggestions on finding articles, see the Article Case Studies tab on this guide.

 Below are library resources for incorporating case methods into course work.
 Webster University students and staff in the U.S. may request these book be delivered to you.
 Patrons at US and international campuses may request a chapter and have it delivered electronically.
 To request, see the box below.

 For instructions and links to forms, click the link below (U.S., international, and online users):